Boston Construction Site Accidents Attorney

 Construction accidents can happen to anyone, even construction workers who follow every safety precaution or passersby minding their own business.
 Especially in a busy city like Boston, the likelihood of construction accidents is unfortunately high.
 The unexpected and often traumatic nature of construction site accidents makes recovery a difficult task.
 If you or a loved one is the victim of a construction accident, you deserve to have the experienced and compassionate attorneys of Crowe & Mulvey, LLP on your side.
 Seeking compensation can be overwhelming.
 The questions below are designed to help you get a head start on the process of recovering costs that you may be entitled to for your injury and losses.

 What do I need to know about construction site accidents?

 Boston has changed dramatically over the past 100 years since Crowe & Mulvey, LLP was established.
 Our attorneys have extensive experience helping victims of construction site accidents.
 We understand that construction work is highly hazardous.
 Exposure to dangerous or toxic materials, working with heavy machinery, and working at elevation are just some of the dangerous situations that often lead to serious accidents.
 According to the Bureau of Labor and Statistics, there were 5,190 construction worker fatalities in 2016.
 That number means that there were approximately 99 deaths a week, or the equivalent of 3.6 deaths per 100,000 full-time workers.
 This high rate of fatal construction accidents speaks to the dangerous nature of construction work.
-The Massachusetts construction attorneys at Crowe & Mulvey, LLP pursue injury claims for accidents and deaths to get justice for victims and to encourage the industry to become safer.
+The Boston construction injury attorneys at Crowe & Mulvey, LLP pursue injury claims for accidents and deaths to get justice for victims and to encourage the industry to become safer.
 The danger of construction work can also affect bystanders and others who are not associated with construction, so making construction sites safer helps not just the workers themselves but also all who find themselves near them.